 As a beryl, morganite is from the same family of stones as emeralds, siting 7.5 to 8 on the Mohs scale.
 The price of morganites can vary wildly, so do your research and talk to your jeweller about the cut and quality of your stone.

-Garnets come in all manner of colours but are most typically this rich pinky-red hue.
-Often found in antique settings, these stones look really pretty paired with pearls or stones of other colours.
+Garnets come in all manner of colours but we’re partial to the romance of this deep red hue.
+Often found in antique settings, these stones also look really pretty paired with pearls or stones of other colours.

 At 6.5 to 7.5, they’re not quite as hard as their ruby counterparts, but this is reflected in the price.
 A gorgeous choice for a less expensive engagement ring.